bernhardAxonIvy/doc/source/designer-guide/configuration/dynamic-configs.rst

-Furthermore, we provide a set of expressions that can be used to refer to the currently running |ivy-engine|+Application in oder to simplify calls from an ivy process to it's own backend.
+Furthermore, we provide a set of expressions that can be used to refer to the currently running |ivy-engine|+Application in oder to simplify calls from an Ivy process to it's own backend.

 Expression Reference
 --------------------